Anto0124314/RSDKv3-Decompilation/README.md

 You might be asking, "HOW TF AM I SUPPOSED TO DO THIS???????"
 If so here are some simple solutions:

-## Setting these in whatever interface you're using to launch the port (whether that be custom or by using the RSDK-Library Manager)
+## Setting these in whatever interface you're using to launch the port
-Whether if you're using the [RSDK-Library Manager](https://github.com/rsdk-library/rsdk-library.github.io), or using your own interface for this web port, it is **STUPID** easy to setup.
+Since you're using a custom interface, it is still **STUPID** easy to setup.

-All *you* need to do is to get this: https://raw.githubusercontent.com/gzuidhof/coi-serviceworker/refs/heads/master/coi-serviceworker.js (right-click the link and click on Save As... ), and drop it in the root directory where you are launching the port (if you're using the RSDK-Library Manager, just drop it in your out/ directory wherever the root repository is), and set this where your ```<head>``` of the .html file you're using to launch the port itself (aka where you're launching the RSDKv3.js/.wasm files, and for the RSDK-Library Manager, that is v3.html in your out/ directory):
+All *you* need to do is to get this: https://raw.githubusercontent.com/gzuidhof/coi-serviceworker/refs/heads/master/coi-serviceworker.js (right-click the link and click on Save As... ), and drop it in the root directory where you are launching the port, and set this where your ```<head>``` of the .html file you're using to launch the port itself (aka where you're launching the RSDKv3.js/.wasm files):

 ```html
 <head>